E10 - Year Structure

 Are there extra columns, marked with '!'?

-In the example below, there were 10 periods, instead of 9, allocated to the 10MAT classes.
+• In the example below, there were 10 periods, instead of 9, allocated to the 10MAT classes.

 Are the streamed classes/electives lined up?
 Are the groups mixing correctly?

-Use this view to check the general details of the 'Line' column.
-Select Action tab 'Shuffle', to enable E10 to reshuffle the lessons to display an alternative assignment.
+• Click 'Shuffle' to reshuffle the lessons to display an alternative assignment.
 This will confirm to what extent things are fixed and to what extent things are flexible.
-In the example below, there are several periods where the students in group D are not allocated to a class.

-Often it is easier to find the anomalies by checking Period allocations, mentioned earlier.
+• Often, it is easier to find the anomalies by checking Period allocations, mentioned earlier.

 Are there 'Error!' entries?